• FB

 Ingredients

-• 8 slices white bread
+• 8 slices of white bread

-• 8 thin slices bologna (not garlic) – I prefer thin slices but you can go with 4 thicker slices
+• 8 thin slices bologna (not garlic) – I prefer thin slices, but you can go with 4 thicker slices

-• 4 tablespoon grape jelly
+• 4 tablespoons grape jelly

 • 2 cups potato chips, regular flavor